Floorp-Projects/Floorp/mobile/android/docs/activitystreamtelemetry.rst

 =============
 Following examples of events are here to provide a better feel for the overall shape of telemetry data being recorded.

-1) User with an active Firefox Account clicked on a menu item for a third highlight ("visited") [prefs enabled: top-stories, bookmarks, visited] :
+1) User with an active Firefox Account clicked on a menu button for the third highlight ("visited") [prefs enabled: top-stories, bookmarks, visited] :
     ::

         session="activitystream.1"